Muthenya/DearChild/DEAR CHILD.md

 God raises you up not so that you look down upon others, but so that you can raise up others as well.

 Dear Child,
-Good people do exist and you have the golden opportunity of seeing one  when you look in the mirror but this depends on you.
+Good people do exist and you have the golden opportunity of seeing one  when you look in the mirror and this depends on you.

 27/03/2021, 06:10: Dear Child,
 The sooner you accept that it's all God's doing, the better, happier and more peaceful your life is going to be.